Code-4-Community/learning-resources/docs/jumpstart/week-8.md

 ##### CHAR vs VARCHAR

+If we were to save the string "Hey there!" to a `CHAR(15)` and a `VARCHAR(15)`, what do you think they'll output?
+If your guess was "Hey there!     " for the `CHAR` and "Hey There!" for the `VARCHAR`, you were right!
 The difference between `CHAR(x)` and `VARCHAR(x)` is that a `CHAR` will right-pad the entry with spaces if it isn't of length `x`, but a `VARCHAR` would save the entered value.
 If either columns attempt to save a value that is longer than `x` characters, then the value will be truncated and an error or warning might be thrown.